Role guide

 Hinting without revealing: "I want the table to pay close attention to Player 5.
 I can't go into details yet, but I've been tracking something over the last two nights and Player 5 is at the center of it.
 If anyone else has suspicions about Player 5, now's the time."

 Defending your block target: "I targeted Player 8 last night.
 I know some of you think Player 8 is clean, but their behavior during yesterday's vote was off.
-They pushed hard to save Player 2, who turned out to be Mafia.
+They pushed hard to save Player 2, who turned out to be a Werewolf.
 I don't think that's a coincidence, and my results back it up."

 Redirecting a bad decision: "Voting out Player 4 right now would be a mistake.
 I have reason to believe their night action has been critical to our survival.
 I'm asking the table for one more day.
 If I'm wrong, hold me accountable tomorrow."